IamoBin2162/IamoBin2162.github.io/README.md

     _ >> (_ * p)
     # derefrecing p
     _ >> f"{p} -> {_ * p}"
-    # prints p and defrenced version of p
+    # prints p and direfrenced version of p
-    # but note that in pointers

     with [2, 6, 1, 2] as num:
         printf(to_s(num))